ngalaiko/galaiko.rocks/content/posts/blog/words-count/index.md

 }
 ```

-This is a terrible way of sorting anything in real life, but it words fast, and that's
+This is a terrible way of sorting anything in real life, but it works fast, and that's
-exactly what we need in out case.
+exactly what we need in our case.
 It took ~113ms

 ## Reading file concurrently

 The next step is to assume that it could go faster if file is processed in batches
 concurrently.
-That is true, but it will also create [data races](https://galaiko.rocks/posts/blog/go-data-races/).
+That is true, but it will also creates [data races](https://galaiko.rocks/posts/blog/go-data-races/).
 To solve it, I will use this implementation of a map with atomic write.

 Another way to go from here is to save results from each thread to it's own map and